Is Ricotta Cheese Safe During Pregnancy? (Updated 2026 Guide)

 Is it safe to eat ricotta cheese while pregnant?

-Yes, it is safe to eat ricotta cheese while pregnant when it's pasteurized, which includes all major US grocery store brands.
-The NHS and CDC both confirm that pasteurized soft cheeses like ricotta, cottage cheese, and mozzarella are safe during pregnancy.
-Just check the label to confirm pasteurization, store it properly in the refrigerator, and consume before the expiration date.
+Yes, it is safe to eat ricotta cheese while pregnant when it's pasteurized.
+According to the NHS and CDC, pasteurized soft cheeses like ricotta, cottage cheese, and cream cheese are safe during pregnancy.
+Most commercial ricotta in the U.S., UK, and Australia is made from pasteurized milk.
+Always verify by checking the product label, especially for artisan or imported varieties.

-Can I eat ricotta in lasagna while pregnant?
+Can I eat ricotta in cooked dishes like lasagna while pregnant?

 How Do We Score Products for Pregnancy Safety?